If you have a forward head posture and your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.

 Again, like the Upright Go 2, the IntelliSkin is best for people who can fix their posture by being more aware of it and reminding themselves to sit and stand up straight.

-It doesn’t fix your posture for you when wearing it, which is frustrating for people who really need a brace for kyphosis pain relief.
+It doesn’t fix your posture for you when wearing it, which is frustrating for people who really need a back brace for kyphosis and lower back pain relief.

 6. BERLIN & Daughter – Posture Corrector for Women

-BERLIN & Daughter is an option exclusively for women, with a design that takes the woman’s bust into account for comfort and accurate fitting.
+BERLIN & Daughter posture corrector is an option exclusively for women, with a design that takes the woman’s bust into account for comfort and accurate fitting.

-It’s small, tight-fitting and more aesthetically pleasing than most thoracic kyphosis braces, but some women are disappointed with the feel.
+It’s small, tight-fitting and more aesthetically pleasing than most posture correctors, but some women are disappointed with the feel.

 7. The Backpod